stuartofmt/DuetLapse/README.md

 - Added support for sending SIGINT to the process id and gracefully stop (and create video) when DuetLapse.py is running in the background (CTL+C cannot so this) e.g. kill -2 <pid>

+ - Added configurable directory for the resultant video.   -basedir  <absolute path no trailing / >  the default is ~

+ - Added ability to extend the end of the video by repeating the last frame -extratime n in seconds default is 0

 # ORIGINAL follows